 - The default configuration (not doing this mod) usually produces the best reception result for nearly all areas as all its elements are also focused on the crucial UHF and VHF-hi TV frequencies!
 We try to reiterate this point with this guide, because we realize it's a common point of confusion with the VHF-hi vs VHF-low frequencies and also the display on TV vs real frequencies used today.
 The tips below may be helpful in determining this need.

-- Yes, VHF is still used to some degree in many areas, but not usually VHF-low, it's almost always UHF and VHF-hi frequencies as opposed to VHF-low for the majority of the country.
+- Yes, VHF is still used to some degree in many areas, but not it's usually VHF-hi, rarely VHF-low.
+Today, despite CH2s on the TV not changing, " almost all areas only use "Real Frequencies" UHF and VHF-hi frequencies (this applies to the majority of the USA).

 - Another common point of confusion is that Chs 2 – 6 on your TV are "not" commonly on VHF-low today in most areas like they were in the analog TV days, (since the digital conversion for most areas their real / physical channels will typically not be the same as the channel used on a TV set).